-- Market leaders think through how acquisitions, adjacency moves, refined customer segmentation, improved sales force effectiveness, streamlined R&D processes, strategic sourcing and cost reduction efforts can help them maintain, or even increase, their advantage.
+- Market leaders think through how acquisitions, adjacency moves, refined customer segmentation, improved sales force effectiveness, optimized channel partner networks, streamlined R&D processes, strategic sourcing and cost reduction efforts can help them maintain, or even increase, their advantage.

 - Companies that have hit a speed bump find defensible niches, overhaul their cost structure, and think through and execute potential changes in capital structure.

 - Emerging players continue their trajectory by helping them to scale their organizations and processes to the increased complexity of their market participation.